ramblingadam/magic-task-timer/README.md

 I entered this project as a React newbie.
 Over the 80+ hours I've spent on Magic Task Timer, I've come to understand why React is so popular for building single-page web applications.
 Building an interface with interchangable, modular components is nothing short of a revelation.

-In the beginning, I was confused when my component-scoped variables wkept being reset- until I realized that those variables are re-defined with every component re-render.
+In the beginning, I was confused when my component-scoped variables kept being reset- until I realized that those variables are re-defined with every component re-render.
 I suddenly understood why state was important, and made EXTENSIVE use of useState() and useEffect() to build the app.
 While arcane at first, I am thrilled to say I am now quite comfortable using these two critically important React hooks, using them to manage in-memory user/application data and the content of controlled input fields.

 In addition, while I was already familiar with CSS variables, I hadn't used them in a project until I set out to build my own theming system for Magic Task Timer.
 The more CSS variables I used, the more I loved using them- and I had an absolute blast hand-designing every theme in the app.